IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Outside the formal disciplines of logic and mathematics there are no absolute certainties—except of course in religion, which abounds in them, to the extent that people commit murder for their sake.”

 >“The one thing that is more dangerous than true ignorance is the illusion of understanding.”

+>“Religions survive mainly because they brainwash the young.”

 ― <a href="https://en.wikipedia.org/wiki/A._C._Grayling" target="_blank">A. C. Grayling</a>